Language learning prepares us to connect in the multicultural and multilingual world we share.

 Read more in Career Opportunities.

 Had three years in high school and want to start at the Intermediate Level?

-Our 22021G and 2202G courses help you fulfill your Gen Ed requirement in the Humanities.
+Take 22021G and 2202G courses and fulfill your Gen Ed requirement in the Humanities.

 Had 4 years in high school?